vert-x3/vertx-openshift-cartridge/README.md

 ## A note about Java 8

 Vert.x applications require Java 8.
 Openshift(.com) provides Java 8 in ` /etc/alternatives/java_sdk_1.8.0`.
 If you install OpenShift on your own server, you don't have to provide Java 8.
 If the cartridge cannot find the Java 8 in the _regular_ directory (the one listed above), it downloads and installs Java 8 alongside the application.
-However, this consumes lots of disk spaces and slows down the scalability feature (as Java is downloaded when the gear is created).
+However, this consumes lots of disk space and slows down the scalability feature (as Java is downloaded when the gear is created).
 To avoid this just installs Java 8 in `/etc/alternatives/java_sdk_8`.